ABB Issues Urgent Security Advisory for AC500 V3 Systems

 ABB is actively responding to this situation by advising users to implement specific mitigations.
 Here are the immediate steps you should take:

-• Apply any available patches or updates to your AC500 V3 firmware.
+• Apply any available patches or updates to your AC500 V3 firmware and other affected product lines.

 • Monitor your systems for any unusual activity that may indicate exploitation attempts.

-Experts are closely monitoring the situation to see if any exploitation attempts arise from this vulnerability.
+Experts are closely monitoring the situation to see if any exploitation attempts arise from these vulnerabilities.
 Staying informed and proactive is your best defense against potential threats.

 Related Pings